CelineWW/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes
 ## Overview

-This project is focusing on developing a dynamic webpage by inserting JavaScript data source into an HTML page.
-1. Build a table to hold and display UFO observation data.
-2. Add a filter to take user inputs and adjust the table accordingly through multi-filter.
-3. Insert the table into a well-structured HTML page.
-4. Use bootstrap and css to style the webpage.
-5. Add title and an article to webpage as a brief introduction for the analysis background.
+Basil and Sadhana like how you created your earthquake map with two different maps and the earthquake overlay.
+Now, Basil and Sadhana would like to see the earthquake data in relation to the tectonic plates’ location on the earth, and they would like to see all the earthquakes with a magnitude greater than 4.5 on the map, and they would like to see the data on a third map.

+1. map all recorded earthquakes in the past seven days. add some features to the map to showcase the severity of earthquakes for viewers
+2. add tectonic plate data and major earthquake data to the map using d3.json().
+3. add color and set the radius of the circle markers based on the magnitude of earthquake, and add a popup marker for each earthquake that displays the magnitude and location of the earthquake using geoJSON().
+4. add a third map style as a tile layer object.

 ## Result

 This dynamic webpage can be explored by doing following steps:
-  - Open the webpage by clicking index.html
-  - Browse the title, summary article, and table columns.

-  - Add street map base layer
+ - Add street map and satellite map as base layer option

-  - Map all earthquakes with Point geoJSON data
+ - Map all earthquakes with Point geoJSON data as an overlay map.
+   Circle marker colors and radius were styled to appeal viewers based on the magtitude of earthquakes.
+Popups were also added to show their magnitude and location.

     ![all earthquakes](https://user-images.githubusercontent.com/105877888/185680453-d4ae4216-7ed8-43a1-930c-78e0c7aa422d.png)

-  - Add satellite map

     ![satellite map](https://user-images.githubusercontent.com/105877888/185682085-4330921d-a072-4826-802a-14a98b56552b.png)

-  - Map tectonic plates with LineString geoJSON data
+ - Map tectonic plates with LineString geoJSON data as an overlay map

     ![tectonic plates](https://user-images.githubusercontent.com/105877888/185681411-c372c3f7-03f5-4e2f-a0db-98b592d8573e.png)

-  - Map major earthquakes with Point geoJSON data
+ - Map major earthquakes with Point geoJSON data as an overlay map

     ![major earthquakes](https://user-images.githubusercontent.com/105877888/185681433-541feed2-8a51-40a0-8210-d871101bbfa7.png)

-  - Add dark Map tile layer
+ - Add dark map tile layer to base map option

     ![darke  map](https://user-images.githubusercontent.com/105877888/185682220-0d2ce2da-b24f-4321-9f15-67c5074ab79b.png)